Skip to main contentSkip to main navigationSkip to footer content

 3 credit hours

 Students are provided an overview of contemporary issues, trends, theories, and research related to exercise science.
 This course is a capstone course designed to integrate the student's prior academic experience in exercise science.
 Students will bridge the foundational curricular experience with professional preparedness and/or professional certification.
 The course is delivered in a seminar format to encourage student participation and interaction with peers and faculty.
-Offered fall and summer.
+Offered fall, spring, and summer.